-It is also important to re-confirm the support of our principal shareholder for our USA operations, strategy, and expansion plans.
-As a Board, we also believe we have the ability to raise further capital to support our operations both short term and indeed for future funding of our USA strategy.
+I wish to confirm the support of our principal shareholder for our USA operations, strategy, and expansion plans.
+We are in a stable and improved position as a business, and we also believe we can raise further capital to support our operations both short term and indeed for future funding of our USA strategy.

-Finally, I would like to thank all our shareholders, customers for their continued loyalty, and our staff for their continued hard work during these very difficult times.
+Finally, I would like to thank all our shareholders and customers for their continued loyalty.
+In addition, I would like to thank all of our staff and team for their work and commitment to keeping the operation "on the road" during some of the logistical difficulties all companies have experienced in the recent period.